A frigid spell hits the Northwest as storm forecast cancels flights and classes across the US

 “During the cold snaps, maybe that’d be time to make a new friend or two,” he said.
 “Two warm bodies under the same blanket will go a long ways. … This cold, when temperature drops, it’s no joke, and you can wind up dead.”

-Associated Press reporters Sophia Tareen and Melissa Perez Winder in Chicago, and Manuel Valdes in Seattle contributed to this report.
+Associated Press reporters Sophia Tareen and Melissa Perez Winder in Chicago, Jim Salter in O’Fallon, Missouri, and Manuel Valdes in Seattle contributed to this report.